gyferlim/LocalAI/docs/content/integrations/Kairos.md

 ## At-a-glance:

-- :bowtie: Community Driven
+- 🎀 Community Driven
-- :octocat: Open Source
+- 🐙 Open Source
-- :lock: Linux immutable, meta-distribution
+- 🔒 Linux immutable, meta-distribution
-- :key: Secure
+- 🔑 Secure
-- :whale: Container-based
+- 🐳 Container-based
-- :penguin: Distribution agnostic
+- 🐧 Distribution agnostic

 ## Kairos can be used to: